-Which fitness trackers have the best battery life
+Which Fitness Trackers have the Best Battery Life?

 While the Zip lacks some of the bells and whistles found in other devices ... it remains one of the cheapest entry points to the Fitbit ecosystem ...
 I'd still recommend the Zip over the Fitbit One because it costs less, and if all you're looking for is a basic clip-on tracker, this does the job fine.

-Fitbit Zip comes in charcoal, lime, magenta, and blue.
+Fitbit Zip comes in charcoal and magenta for $60.
 The activity tracker is removable from its clip-on style case, so you can even pop it into a wristband for a more watch like experience.

 Withings Steel HR